Using Your Smartphone as a GPS Unit

 There are several good mapping apps available geared towards biking and hiking, their differing price points generally a reflection of the diversity of maps that come included – some are more suited to backcountry exploration than others.
 Free apps are great, but bear in mind a one off fee still represents excellent value for money, given all the hard work that’s gone into them.
 Each of these apps utilize the built-in GPS of your smartphone to work with their supplied basemaps, along with downloaded GPX files.

 After considerable investigation, our favourite app for backcountry bikepacking is Gaia GPS, which works on both iOS and Android devices.
-It costs $20, which is more than most.
-However, you’ll quickly discover it’s money very well spent, given all of Gaia’s functionality.
-It’s updated regularly, the support service is excellent, and you’ll enjoy unlimited access to a whole host of worldwide mapping layers, including USGS in the US and IGN maps in Spain, as well as various Google and OpenStreetMap (OSM) options.
+It costs $20, which you’ll quickly discover is money very well spent, given all of Gaia’s functionality.
+Gaia is updated regularly, the support service is excellent, and you’ll enjoy unlimited access to a whole host of worldwide mapping layers, including USGS in the US and IGN maps in Spain, as well as various Google and OpenStreetMap (OSM) options.
 We’ve used it to navigate across the States, Europe, South America, Africa and Mongolia with great success.

 Prior to your trip, we’d suggest tracking down the map that best serves your area, as these can vary from region to region.
 For instance, on a recent bikepack through Peru, OSM’s OpenHikingMap proved the best option, as it includes topo, altitudes, trails markings and an impressive level of detail.
 In US and Europe, we’ve found that OpenCycleMap offers highlighted trails and greenways as well.

-Maps tiles can be downloaded at different levels of detail, which in turn correlates to different file sizes.
+Map tiles can be downloaded at different levels of detail, resulting in different file sizes.
 We favour Level 14 (1:48 000), as the download sizes are relatively compact, but the detail level is still very good.
 Here’s where Android devices score over iPhones – many models have an expandable memory, allowing you to use a dedicated Micro SD card to store all your maps, rather than having them eat into your device’s memory.
+If you only intend to follow a track, then Gaia has an option to download 5 tiles on either side of the line, called Download Map Along Track.

-Compared to a dedicated GPS, programs like Gaia are far easier to use, simply because your phone’s operating system is so much less clunky Garmin’s.
+Compared to a dedicated GPS, Gaia is far easier to use, simply because your phone’s operating system is so much less clunky Garmin’s.
 For instance, it’s quick and easy to create named waypoints, or zoom in and out of areas you’re planning to explore, and make a quick outline of your intended route.
 If your route ends up changing or evolving as you ride, it’s a much better tool for scoping out the surrounding areas – by comparison, Garmins are laggy and awkward.
-What’s more, unlike many GPS units, you don’t need to be tethered to a computer to import and export your files.
-For instance, if you want to import a gpx file of an intended route – whether it’s one that’s been shared with you, or you’ve created in a tool like Google Earth – it’s simply a case of attaching it to an email, and opening it straight into Gaia.
+Unlike many GPS units, you don’t need to be tethered to a computer to import and export your files.
+If you want to import a gpx file of an intended route – whether it’s one that’s been shared with you, or you’ve created in a tool like Google Earth – it’s simply a case of attaching it to an email, and opening it straight into Gaia.
 You can sync all your routes online, creating both backups and an opportunity to share them.
 You can also access a web version that with a snap-to-trail function, which makes route planning and measuring the routes that you’ve created a breeze – and it syncs with your phone.
-Like any program, it takes some time to discover all its many facets.
-But as apps go, it’s very intuitive.
+Like any program, it takes some time to discover and familiarise yourself with all its functions.
+But apps go, it’s fairly intuitive.

 As an upgrade from the base model, a Pro version costs an additional $40 a year.
 This offers a whole new level of customisation and functionality, opening up extra features online and on your phone.
 Our favourites are the use of multi-layered maps – this can be particularly handy as layers include hill shading and public land boundaries.
 There’s also the ability to download polygon-shaped maps rather than rectangles, saving download time and memory, and print as many custom maps as you like.